 Every business has experienced social engineering, yet many companies fall prey to these attacks.
 Social engineering can also include financial fraud and phishing attacks.
 Victims will receive an email from an email similar to a trusted co-worker to change a payment route.
 Without verification through another method, many enterprise-sized companies fall victim to these incidents.
 Proper training and a confirmation chain can thwart many social engineering attempts.

 Since 2015, ransomware attacks have become more prevalent with each passing year.
 As the name suggests, ransomware is malware used to hold the data or machines of businesses for ransom.
 Within the last year, popular manufacturing companies Honda, Steelcase, Mattel, and Campari Group had their global operations and revenue-generating activities at a standstill due to ransomware attacks.
-These attacks not only affect daily operations but affected their reputations with stockholders and customers.
-Campari Group received threats about leaking their data to the Internet using hacked Facebook accounts to posts ads about the breach.
+These attacks not only impacted daily operations but affected their reputations with stockholders and customers.
+Campari Group received threats about leaking their data to the Internet using hacked Facebook accounts to post ads about the breach.

 Are enterprise security products good enough?